-All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was a Co-Founder of GGV Capital; Mr. William A. Downe, who was the Chief Executive Officer of BMO Financial Group; Ms. Janice Fukakusa who was the former Chief Financial Officer of Royal Bank of Canada; Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica; and Mr. Nicholas Henn who was the Vice President, Head of Strategy and Mergers & Acquisitions of Direct Energy.
+All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Daniel Debow, who was the former Chief Executive Officer of Helpful.com; Mr. William A. Downe, who was the former Chief Executive Officer of BMO Financial Group; Mr. Paviter S. Binning who was the former President of Wittington Investments, Limited; and Mr. Robert Sawyer who was a corporate director.

-8. LEGAL PROCEEDINGS
+LEGAL PROCEEDINGS